bryansbizaar/queen-bee/MANUAL_TESTING_CHECKLIST.md

 ---

-**Philosophy**: For a simple 4-product candle business, this 2-minute manual test is more valuable than 356 automated tests that are hard to maintain.
+**Philosophy**: For a practical candle business, this 2-minute manual test provides more value than maintaining complex automated test infrastructure.

-**Time Investment**: 2 minutes vs. hours maintaining complex test infrastructure.
+**Time Investment**: 2 minutes vs. hours maintaining complex test setups.

-**Coverage**: Tests real user workflows that actually matter for your business.
+**Coverage**: Tests real user workflows that actually matter for your customers.